Gwen Cherry

-Gwendolyn Sawyer Cherry (August 27, 1923 – February 7, 1979) was a member of the Florida House of Representatives from the 106th district.
+Gwendolyn Sawyer Cherry (August 27, 1923 – February 7, 1979) was an American politician in the state of Florida.
+She was a member of the Florida House of Representatives from the 106th district.
 The first African-American woman to win election to the Florida Legislature, she served from 1970 until 1979.

 Early life

 Cherry was born in Miami, Florida.
 Her father, William Sawyer, was one of the first African American doctors in the city.
 She attended Florida Agricultural and Mechanical University (FAMU) where she received her undergraduate degree and, later, her Juris Doctor.
 She was a member of Sigma Gamma Rho sorority.
 She taught in the Miami Public Schools for more than 20 years, and she also served as a law professor at FAMU.
 She was admitted to the Florida Bar in 1965, and she became the first African-American woman to practice law in Dade County.

 Political career

 Cherry was a high school science teacher before deciding to return to school to earn a law degree from Florida A&M University.
 As an African-American woman, much of her career was pioneering.
 Cherry was a founder of the National Association of Black Women Attorneys.
 She was a Democrat.
 After careers as a teacher and a lawyer, Cherry was elected to the Florida House in 1970, becoming the first African-American woman to serve as a state legislator in Florida.
 During her four terms, she introduced the Equal Rights Amendment and the Martin Luther King Jr. Day state holiday, chaired the state's committee for International Women's Year in 1978, and co-authored Portraits in Color: the Lives of Colorful Negro Women with Pauline Willis and Ruby Thomas.
 She also chaired the Minority Affairs Committee for the Democratic National Convention and the National Women's Political Caucus in 1972 while serving as legal counsel for the National Organization for Women (NOW)'s Miami chapter.